Enrolling for Sociology Courses on Cal Central.

 - If there is a discussion section, admittance to the lecture depends on getting into an open section.
 Students should attend as many sections as possible to find one with space and put themselves on the course wait list .
 Students not already enrolled in the lecture will be added off the waitlist once they are admitted to an open section.
 It is also recommended you discuss your interest in adding a section with the GSI.

-- All students should check their class schedule frequently on Cal Central, especially during the first 5 weeks of the semester and by the add/drop deadline at the end of the fifth week and a letter grade to a P/NP (10th week.).
+- All students should check their class schedule frequently on Cal Central, especially during the first 4 weeks of the semester and by the add/drop deadline and a letter grade to a P/NP (10th week.).
 Students are responsible for ensuring their schedule is accurate.
-Changes due to instructor drops or adds off waitlists can occur without notification through the fifth week of the semester.
+Changes due to instructor drops or adds off waitlists can occur without notification through the fourth week of the semester.